 Renting a car

 We rented a car through EasyJet because they had a special deal.
 However, if you use USAA, rent your cars through their website.
 The cost is considerably less, I mean by half or more.
-Also, here’s a few hints I hope are helpful to drive on the left.
+Also, here are a few hints I hope are helpful to drive on the left.

 - rent a small car, they are easier to navigate (we had a VW Golf)